Student Rights and Responsibilities

 When appropriate, schools are encouraged to support students in understanding harm that has been caused through a student’s action, whether intentional or unintentional, and identifying the needs of the students involved.
 Efforts will be taken to both encourage accountability and responsibility by the author of those actions as well as to reintegrate all students into the school or classroom community.
 This approach may be supported by the use of restorative contracts, impromptu conferences, restorative circles, or formal conferences.

-In those instances when corrective action is needed, schools may consider both the severity and frequency of the behavior when determining which corrective action is most appropriate.
+In those instances when discipline is needed, schools may consider both the severity and frequency of the behavior when determining which corrective action is most appropriate.

 In the Exceptional Misconduct and Other Misconduct Codes, consequences are divided into three categories:

-- Minor/Initial – The impact of the student’s behavior is limited or minimal and/or this is the first such instance of this behavior by the student.
+- Minor Impact/Initial – The student’s behavior is limited or minimal and/or this is the first such instance of this behavior by the student.

-- Moderate/Repeated – The impact of the student’s behavior has a broader or more disruptive impact and/or this is behavior that has previously been addressed with the student.
+- Moderate Impact/Repeated – The student’s behavior has a broader or more disruptive impact and/or this is behavior that has previously been addressed with the student.

-- Severe/Persistent – The impact of the student’s behavior has a widespread or more significant disruptive impact and/or this is behavior that has not changed after multiple times of addressing it with the student.
+- Significant Impact/Persistent – The student’s behavior has a widespread or more significant disruptive impact and/or this is behavior that has not changed after multiple times of addressing it with the student.

 The school’s jurisdiction and authority include student conduct to and from school, at school, at bus stops, on busses, and at any school-sponsored activity.
 Also included in the school’s jurisdiction is any off-campus student speech or activity that school authorities have reason to believe will have a disruptive effect upon the operation or the learning environment of the school or impinge on the rights of other students or staff at school.

-Suspension: Denial of right of attendance for a specific amount of time.
+Suspension: Denial of right of attendance in response to a behavioral violation from any subject or class, or from any full schedule of subjects or classes.
 Short-term suspensions (STS) are for no more than ten consecutive school days.
 Long-term suspensions (LTS) exceed ten consecutive school days.

-Emergency Expulsion: When the student’s presence imposes an immediate and continuing danger to the student, other students or school personnel, or an immediate and continuing threat of substantial disruption to the educational process.
+Emergency Expulsion: The removal of a student from school because the student's presence poses an immediate and continuing danger to other students or school personnel, or an immediate and continuing threat of material and substantial disruption of the educational process.
 An emergency expulsion (EE) may be imposed to allow administrators to fully investigate the situation and impose any appropriate disciplinary or corrective action.